Table of Contents

 Quantity Type BOMs have a greater effect on Deliveries than do Kit Type BOMs.
 This is because Quantity-types are typically handling how Cases and Singles should relate to one another.
 Whereas Kit-types will most likely have its components delivered as components.

-i.e.: A Case of Flashlights is delivered such that half the case is damaged.
-The good half will be scanned as Singles and put-away as 0.5 of a Case.
+For example, if a case of flashlights is delivered and half of the case is damaged, the good half may still be scanned as singles and put-away as 0.5 units of a full case.

 RMAs